American Addiction Centers Photo

 • Whether they offer evidence-based therapies.

-• Whether they offer programming for specific populations, such as LGBTQ+ programs.
+• Whether they offer programming for specific populations, such as Veterans or members of the LGBTQ community.

 • Whether they offer payment options, such as financing plans.